 Plasma polymerization release coatings for clean and easy demolding

 The application of plasma-polymer separation layers offers a clear alternative here.
-Depending on the complexity and size of the component, the layers are applied in the Openair® Plasmaplus® process (atmospheric) or in the Aurora plasma process (low-pressure chamber process).
+Depending on the complexity and size of the component, the layers are applied in the Openair-Plasma® Plasmaplus® process (atmospheric) or in the Aurora plasma process (low-pressure chamber process).